 The TOEFL Exam

 For applicants whose first language is not English, official scores from the Test of English as a Foreign Language (TOEFL) are required to be submitted to PTCAS.
 The physical therapy program requires a minimum TOEFL score of 600 paper-based, 250 computer-based or 100 internet-based, with minimum sub-section scores.
 More information about the English Proficiency Policy can be found within Pacific University’s supplemental application.

-Cumulative, Prerequisite, and Last 45 Semester Credit GPAs must be 3.00 or higher in order to have your application reviewed.
+Cumulative, Science and Math, and Last 45 Semester Credit GPAs must be 3.2 or higher in order to have your application reviewed.
 These GPAs are calculated by PTCAS.
-Fall 2016 courses will not be used in GPA calculations because grades will not be available before the application deadline.
+Fall 2017 courses will not be used in GPA calculations because grades will not be available before the application deadline.

 Pacific University Supplemental Application